United States Tax Court Building: Architecture

-Describing his landmark building, Lundy stated, "What I've done is taken a monolithic block and broken it apart".
-Striking and bold, the building exemplifies the culmination of Modern design principles coupled with technological advances that allowed for a new type of building.
-The building is not only one of the most sophisticated and successful examples of Modernism in the District of Columbia, but also in the government's inventory.
-Hailing the design in 1967, distinguished New York Times architectural critic Ada Louise Huxtable described the plans for the U.S. Tax Court Building as "a progressive, sensitive, contemporary solution fully responsive to Washington's classical tradition and yet fully part of the mid-20th century - a period of exceptional vigor and beauty in the history of structure and design".
+Describing the building, Lundy stated, "What I've done is taken a monolithic block and broken it apart".
+The building displays the culmination of Modern design principles coupled with technological advances that allowed for a new type of building.
+Hailing the design in 1967, New York Times architectural critic Ada Louise Huxtable described the plans for the U.S. Tax Court Building as "a progressive, sensitive, contemporary solution fully responsive to Washington's classical tradition and yet fully part of the mid-20th century - a period of exceptional vigor and beauty in the history of structure and design".

 The building presents itself as a cube that has been deconstructed into four units: a dramatic cantilevered courtroom block on the front with office blocks on each side and to the rear.
 These four components surmount a single-story base called the podium.
 The building is clad in flame-treated Royal Pearl granite from Georgia and bronze-tinted, heat-absorbing, glare-reducing glass with slim bronze-anodized aluminum mullions.
-Lundy's skillful use of materials and voids between blocks articulate the units.
+Lundy's use of materials and voids between blocks articulate the units.

 Lundy employed state-of-the-art engineering technology to achieve his design.
-The building's structure not only allowed Lundy's design to be securely executed, but also is a significant engineering accomplishment.
+The building's structure not only allowed Lundy's design to be securely executed, but also is considered a significant engineering accomplishment.
 Compression and post-tensioned bridges, steel cables hidden within the building's walls, and six slender columns together support the imposing 4,000-ton cantilevered courtroom block, which projects over the entrance.
 The compression and tension bridges also function as interior circulation bridges.
 In uniting the interior and exterior of the building, Lundy stated, "Inside this building, you will always have a sense of where you are and of the sky outside".
 The building's exterior forms indicate the interior spatial arrangements.